ThomasAndrewMacLean/bothrs/README.md

 - style category page
 - remove cursor pointer from small icons
 - save pictures in airtable
+- add background to icon for homescreen
+- create checklist (PWA, social share)
-- add wave easteregg in 👋
+- run a11y test (integrate in CI?)
+- check why lighthouse PWA is not working

 # Progress